Chart Color Schemes

 Sorrento - Marmion has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of Nov 2025, Sorrento - Marmion's population is approximately 10,997.
-This figure represents an increase of 804 people since the 2021 Census, which recorded a population of 10,193.
-The growth from Jun 2024 to Nov 2025 is inferred from ABS estimated resident population data and validated new addresses.
-The current population density is around 2,390 persons per square kilometer, placing Sorrento - Marmion in the upper quartile nationally according to AreaSearch assessments.
-Over the past decade, ending Jun 2024, Sorrento - Marmion exhibited a compound annual growth rate of 0.7%, outperforming its SA3 area.
-Overseas migration contributed approximately 84.8% of overall population gains during this period.
+As of Nov 2025, Sorrento - Marmion's population is approximately 10,997 people.
+This figure represents an increase of 804 individuals since the 2021 Census, which reported a population of 10,193.
+The growth from Jun 2024 to Nov 2025 is inferred from ABS data showing an estimated resident population of 10,992 and the addition of 28 validated new addresses since the Census date.
+This results in a population density ratio of 2,390 persons per square kilometer, placing Sorrento - Marmion in the upper quartile relative to other locations assessed by AreaSearch.
+Over the past decade, from 2015 to 2025, Sorrento - Marmion has exhibited resilient growth patterns with a compound annual growth rate of 0.7%.
+This growth was primarily driven by overseas migration, which contributed approximately 84.8% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and Greater Capital Region projections from the ABS released in 2023 based on 2022 data for areas not covered by ABS/Geoscience Australia projections.
-Future population trends project an above median growth for statistical areas nationally.
-By 2041, Sorrento - Marmion is expected to expand by 1,777 persons, reflecting a total increase of 16.1% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Looking ahead, an above median population growth is projected for statistical areas across the nation.
+By 2041, Sorrento - Marmion's population is expected to expand by 1,777 persons, reflecting a total increase of 16.1% over the 17-year period from 2025 to 2041.

 Frequently Asked Questions - Population